Arbitrum vs Base: Which Is Better for DeFi Trading?

 Transaction fees can make or break a trading strategy for DeFi traders.

-Both Base and Arbitrum offer cheaper transactions than the Ethereum mainnet, which helps reduce overall transaction costs for users who are making frequent transaction processing.
-Lower fees are especially important for those involved in high-volume transactions or regular daily transactions.
+Both Base and Arbitrum are cheaper than the Ethereum mainnet, reducing overall fees for users processing many transactions.
+Lower costs are significant for high-volume transactions and daily users.

 Here’s how the two networks compare: